confluentinc/librdkafka/INTRODUCTION.md

 queued, requests waiting to be sent.
 In this case the standard "Disconnect" error log is silenced (will only be seen with debug enabled).

+Otherwise, if a connection is closed while there are requests in-flight the logging level will be LOG_WARNING (4), else LOG_INFO (6).

 `log.connection.close=false` may be used to silence all disconnect logs, but it is recommended to instead rely on the above heuristics.